By Ian Portman

 The race to establish a presence in “the Holy Land” was on.
 In later years, responding to anti-Jewish riots in the Russian “Pale of Settlement”, Lord Shaftesbury sent Revd.
 William Hechler on a mission to investigate the conditions of the Jews in Russia which marked the first contact between the well-established Christian Zionists and the nascent Jewish nationalist movement in eastern Europe.

 In Britain, by the mid-to late 19th century, the hope for the restoration of the Jews had become mainstream with concrete political consequences.
-It formed part of the belief-system transmitted to Arthur Balfour by his mother.
+It formed part of the belief-system transmitted to Arthur Balfour by his mother and the re-conquest of Jerusalem for the Christian world became a goal for the prime minister during the First World War.

 Following the British conquest of Jerusalem in 1917, David Lloyd-George noted with approval: “the capture by British troops of the most famous city in the world which had for centuries baffled the efforts of Christendom to regain possession of its sacred shrines.”